SIMLUKE/Emacs-config/README.md

 >```
 >Or in a .zshrc config
 >```
->alias ne "emacsclient -nw -s tiny"
+>alias nee='emacsclient -nw -s tiny'
->alias VSemacs "emacsclient -nw"
+>alias VSemacs='emacsclient -nw'
 >```
 >Use ne _file_ to open a file, and VSemacs to start the vscode like emacs
 >